nburgdorfer/sweep/README.md

-# MVS-Studio: A Collection and Unification of Several Deep Multi-View Stereo Networks
+# MVStudio: A Modular Library for Deep Multi-View Stereo Networks.

 ## About
 <details open>